OpenFeign/feign/README.md

 when building the Feign client.

 #### Setting headers per target
-In cases where headers should differ for the same api based on different endpoints or where per-request customization is required, headers can be set as part of the client using a `RequestInterceptor` or a `Target`.
+To customize headers for each request method on a Target, a RequestInterceptor can be used.
+RequestInterceptors can be shared across Target instances and are expected to be thread-safe.
+RequestInterceptors are applied to all request methods on a Target.

+If you need per method customization, a custom Target is required, as the a RequestInterceptor does not have access to the current method metadata.

 For an example of setting headers using a `RequestInterceptor`, see the `Request Interceptors` section.